 As a couple, you may have spent many years trying not to conceive a baby by having protected sex.
-Now, you have made a decision to get pregnant, and want to make it happen quickly.
-This article discusses the best time to try getting pregnant, and methods that you can use to conceive a baby, along with useful tips and suggestions that you can use, as a couple, to conceive a healthy baby naturally.
+But now, if you have made a decision to get pregnant and start a family, waiting would be the last thing you would want to do.
+If you want to get pregnant quickly, there are certain things you will have to take care of to make the most of the baby-making process.
+This article discusses the best time to try getting pregnant and methods that you can use to conceive a baby, along with some useful tips and suggestions that you can use, as a couple, to conceive a healthy baby naturally.

-As a young couple under the age of 35, if you have been having unprotected sex regularly, it should take a maximum of 6 months to conceive a baby.
-However, it is probably time to seek medical help if you have not conceived despite trying for over a year.
+If you are a young couple under the age of 35 and have unprotected sex regularly, it should take a maximum of 6 months to conceive a baby.
+However, if you have been trying for a year now and have not conceived, it is probably the time to seek medical help.
 The same recommendation goes for couples over the age of 35, who have not conceived after a period of 6 months.

-At the same time, it is important to remember that conceiving can take time.
+Having said that, it is important that you remember that conceiving can take time.
 It is estimated that a healthy 30-year old woman only has a 20% chance of getting pregnant any given month.
-Hence, as a couple, you must not stress about not getting pregnant, and must continue to enjoy your sex life regularly.
+Hence, as a couple, you must not stress about not getting pregnant and must continue to enjoy your sex life regularly.

 Listed below are some of the basic steps you must take as a couple to increase your chances of conception:

 - Ensure that you are having sex regularly.